PROMETHIA-27/AccessColor/README.md

 -Redefine color names and hex values for approximate color names

+Planned:

+-Tooltip outside of program to allow for lightweight viewing of colors without messing with windows

 Licensed under MIT license: feel free to fork, make PR's, whatever.
 If you use it and would like to see a new feature, please let me know!